ellnguyen/ASL_Interpreter/README.md

 ## Class: SCI 200 Grand Challenges in Science and Engineering

 ## Project:
-This repository contains all the files necessary to load a CNN model we created in Google Colab and utilize it to classify sign language letters from the webcam.
+This repository contains all the files necessary to load a CNN model we created in Google Colab and use it to classify sign language letters from the webcam.

 The repo contains a python script named "ASLInterpreter.py"
 The script will